 |

 Explore Lake Rutledge as we scan the sky and woods looking for wildlife.
 Watch the changing colors on the water as the sun sets.
-A ranger will interpret the role the CCC made in creating this great park in the 1930s.
+We'll paddle to the spot we've found Bold Eagles mating and talk about their ecological importance.
 Bring water, bug spray and a change of clothes (optional).
 For more info and to register, click on the link below. $20 if you use your craft, $25 if you use ours $5 parking.
 706-557-3001.

 View Event Details